Codammy/alx-low_level_programming/0x0C-more_malloc_free/README.md

 #More malloc in c.
 This project comprises of problems in
-Malloc
+Malloc,
-Calloc
+Calloc,
-Realloc and free
+Realloc and free.